 4. Fire.
 This works outside of course, but if you have a fireplace or wood/coal stove in your house, you can use it to get some light going.
 And a good fire will also give you heat which you may be needing with no power.

+5. Light sticks.
 These are great for the kids for a morale boost.
 They put out a fair amount of light, but are a one time use product, so you’ll want a handful of them on hand if you’re planning on using them frequently or for much light.
+Or try the reusable glow sticks from UVPaqlite.
+Not quite as bright, but can be charged over and over just by exposing them to another light source (including sunlight).

 6. Gas stove.
 The flame from a gas stove isn’t very “bright”–it burns mostly blue flame, and it’s not at all portable, but it is a source of light.